0xLisanAlGaib/Solinfrence/README.md

 - **Range**: Computes the difference between the maximum and minimum values.
 - **Variance**: Measures the dispersion of data points in relation to the mean.
 - **Standard Deviation**: Assesses the amount of variation or dispersion of a dataset.
+- **Z-Score**: Calculates the number of standard deviations a value is from the mean.
+The value is rounded to the nearest hundredth.
 - **Phi Function (Φ)**: Calculates the cumulative distribution function (CDF) of the normal distribution.
+The probability is defined between 0 and 10,000.

 ## How It Works
 The library is built with Solidity's constraints in mind, such as gas limits and the absence of floating-point arithmetic.
 It ensures compatibility by leveraging fixed-point math for handling decimal values and employs efficient algorithms for computations.
-We use **DS-Math** from DappHub to operate with floating-point arithmetic for calculating the Phi function, which is then used to compute the Z-value of the normal distribution.
+We use **DS-Math** from DappHub to operate with fixed-point arithmetic for calculating the Phi function, which is then used to compute the Z-value of the normal distribution.
+Therefore, all values must be in fixed-point format (WAD) for the functions to work.

 ```solidity
 import "./Solinference.sol";